What Is Osteoporosis? What You Need to Know

 You can get the recommended amounts of calcium by having four servings of calcium-rich foods each day.
 Good choices might include:

-- a selected serving of cheese, tofu, or milk
+- A serving of cheese, tofu, or milk

-Guidelines from the Institute of Medicine call for increasing the recommended dietary allowance (RDA) of vitamin D to 600 international units (IU) for everyone aged 1-70, and raising it to 800 IU for adults older than 70 to optimize bone health.
+Guidelines from the Institute of Medicine call for increasing the recommended dietary allowance (RDA) of vitamin D to 600 international units (IU) for everyone ages 1-70, and raising it to 800 IU for adults older than age 70 to optimize bone health.
 Some experts recommend an even higher doses of vitamin D.